How do I configure the event agenda on the Grip Dashboard?

-This article is an in-depth look into the Event Agenda page within the Grip Dashboard.
+This article provides a detailed overview of the Event Agenda page and how to use it effectively within the Grip Dashboard.

 In this article we will cover: